Can Rafols dels Caus

 Items

-Can Ràfols dels Caus was founded in the Massis del Garraf subregion of the Penedes in 1979 by Carlos Esteva when he decided to rehabilitate an ancient estate that had been originally purchased by his grandfather and left abandoned.
-His interest was initially in restoring the centuries-old masia (Catalan farmhouse) but he was quickly entranced by the many plots of old vines scattered around the property and in addition to his original goal of restoring the farmhouse, he decided that he would also make great wines from the estate of Can Ràfols dels Caus.
-Lucky for us he succeeded and we now have the pleasure of offering these wines to the Illinois market.
+Can Ràfols dels Caus was founded in the Massis del Garraf in 1979 by Carlos Esteva.
+He was initially interested in restoring the property's neglected centuries-old masia (Catalan farmhouse) but quickly became entranced by the many plots of old vines scattered all around the property and he believed that he could make great wines from the estate of Can Ràfols dels Caus.

-Can Ràfols dels Caus sits at about 300 meters above sea level in the Massis del Garraf, the forested subregion of the Penedes that sits within and adjacent to the Parc del Garraf nature preserve and along the Sierra de l'Ordal mountain range.
+Can Ràfols dels Caus sits at about 300 meters above sea level in the Massis del Garraf, the forested subregion of the Penedes that sits adjacent to the Parc del Garraf nature preserve and along the Sierra de l'Ordal mountain range.
 The plots are small, ranging in size from 0.15ha to 2ha and scattered throughout the dense forests, often on steep slopes.
 The soils in the Massis del Garaf are known for being very high in calcium carbonate and lower in clay than the majority of the Penedes.
 They are rich in the marine fossils that exist as the result of the area being covered by the sea in prehistoric times.